CplJeebus/sli-error-gen/README.md

 ## Todo

-- Get output working as a csv and json
+- Get output working as a csv and json -- `json` DONE
-- Create Fast Burn _Bart Simpson_ event(s)
+- Create Fast Burn _Bart Simpson_ event(s) -- DONE
-- Create Slow Burn events.
+- Create Slow Burn events.  -- DONE
-- Parameterise all of it.
+- Parameterise all of it. -- DONE
-- Add graphing function.
+- Add graphing function. -- DONE
-- In addition to the running tally of mins burn should include errors burned that day.
+- In addition to the running tally of mins burn should include errors burned that day. -- DONE
 - Add rampup toggle flag to conf file
--
+- Serious refactoring required
+  - All the variables are named awful
+  - Hard to read and clunky
+  - Also some general refactoring, should be able to apply different SLOs to same event.